zincbase/zincdb/docs/API Reference.md

 ## `discardLocalChanges`

-Discard pending local changes, i.e. local entries that have not yet been transmitted to the remote server using `pushLocalChanges()`.
+Discards pending local changes, i.e. local entries that have not yet been transmitted to the remote server using `pushLocalChanges()`.

 **Usage**: